jmulet/moodle-tiny_codepro/README.md

 ## Generate AMD modules

-In order to generate the binaries in `/amd/build` from source code in `/amd/src`, you need to execute the command
+In order to generate the compiled code in `/amd/build` from sources in `/amd/src`, you need to execute the command

 ```
 npx grunt amd